AstraZeneca/runnable/docs/concepts/executor.md

 !!! note

-    This section is to understand the internal mechanism of magnus and not required if you just want to use different executors.
+    This section is to understand the internal mechanism of runnable and not required if you just want to use different executors.

-Independent of traversal, all the tasks are executed within the ```context``` of magnus.
+Independent of traversal, all the tasks are executed within the ```context``` of runnable.

 A closer look at the actual task implemented as part of transpiled workflow in argo specification details the inner workings.
 Below is a snippet of the argo specification from